Joe L. Alexander

 Keith Sanders, tuba (2003-08)

 Keith studied tuba at Tech.
 While there, he auditioned for the Monroe Symphony League's Young Artist Audition for Instrumental-Young Adult Division.
 In the Fall of 2009 he became the substitute tuba player for the Monroe Symphony Orchestra.
 In 2015, he began a M.M. degree in tuba performance at Northwestern University (Louisiana) where he studied with Dr. Mark Thompson.
 For the 2017-2018 school year, he worked on a D.M.A. in tuba performace at the University of North Texas, where he studied with Don Little.
+He currently works as a junior high school band director in Nashville, AR.

 Tracy Bedgood, BM tuba performance, 2002